coder-gaia/coder-gaia/README.md

 </div>

 ---
-## 💼 Experiência
+## 💼 Experience

 ### InfinityBase — Jr. Full Stack Developer
 **Nov 2025 – May 2026**

-- Desenvolvimento full stack em plataforma SaaS em produção
+- Full-stack development on a production SaaS platform
-- APIs em Node.js/TypeScript
+- APIs in Node.js/TypeScript
-- Correções e evolução de funcionalidades existentes
-- Refatoração de código e melhorias de estabilidade
-- Participação em entregas de features e manutenção contínua
+- Bug fixes and improvements to existing features
+- Code refactoring and stability enhancements
+- Participation in feature releases and ongoing maintenance

-## 📚 Atualmente estudando
+## 📚 Currently studying

-- Aprofundamento avançado em JavaScript
+- Advanced JavaScript skills
-- Linguagem C
+- C programming language
-- Java com foco em Orientação a Objetos
+- Java with a focus on Object-Oriented Programming
-- Aprofundamento em testes End-to-End com Playwright

-## 📫 Contato
+## 📫 Get in touch

 <div align="center">